Daveeeid/NCD_Mortality_Rwanda/README.md

 🔧 Tools & Technologies Used

--Python (Pandas, Matplotlib, Scikit-learn)
+- Python (Pandas, Matplotlib, Scikit-learn)

--Jupyter Notebook for preprocessing and modeling
+- Jupyter Notebook for preprocessing and modeling

--Power BI for interactive dashboard creation
+- Power BI for interactive dashboard creation

 -KMeans Clustering for phase segmentation